alan-ai-learner/vector_summarization/README.md

 ## Endpoints

 The API provides the following endpoints:
+Note: Use the directory path used when runnning docker image (/data) , when using the below endpoint.
 1. `/pdf_directory`
    List the contents of a PDF directory and generate vector embeddings.